A Guide to Icelandic Volcano – 6 Best Volcanoes!

 The Inside of Thrihnukagigur

 It takes around 7 to 8 minutes to descend 120 meters.
-Once inside, guests are permitted to stay in the magma chamber for up to an hour, during which time they may take in the stunning colourations on the rock’s surface and be in awe of its vast size.
+Once inside, guests can stay in the magma chamber for up to an hour.
+During this time, they may take in the stunning colorations on the rock’s surface and be in awe of its vast size.
 Iron, copper, and sulfur have colored the chamber walls red, green, and yellow.

-Although this Icelandic volcano is just 20 kilometers from Reykjavk, the climate there is distinct.
+Although this Icelandic volcano is just 20 kilometers from Reykjavik, the climate there is distinct.
 It takes around 7 to 8 minutes to descend 120 meters.
 Once inside, guests are permitted to stay in the hot magma chamber for up to an hour, during which time they may take in the stunning colorations on the rock’s surface and be in awe of its vast size.

 How Often Do Volcanic Eruptions Occur in Iceland?